postput/postput/README.md

 - [Proxy](doc/proxy)

 # Install
-Before running and using Postput, you'll have to tell him what kind of storage to use.
+Before running and using Postput, you'll have to tell it what provider(s) to use.
 It is very easy to do so.

 Postput is designed to sync every json file it finds in the [data/provider/custom](https://github.com/postput/api/blob/master/data/provider/custom) directory with the in-memory sqlite database every time it starts.